ProfessorCoal/docker/docs/reference/commandline/run.md

 The `--stop-signal` flag sets the system call signal that will be sent to the container to exit.
 This signal can be a valid unsigned number that matches a position in the kernel's syscall table, for instance 9, or a signal name in the format SIGNAME, for instance SIGKILL.

+### Optional security options (--security-opt)

+On Windows, this flag can be used to specify the `credentialspec` option.
+The `credentialspec` must be in the format `file://spec.txt` or `registry://keyname`.

+### Stop container with timeout (--stop-timeout)

+The `--stop-timeout` flag sets the timeout (in seconds) that a pre-defined (see `--stop-signal`) system call signal that will be sent to the container to exit.
+After timeout elapses the container will be killed with SIGKILL.

 ### Specify isolation technology for container (--isolation)